lspector/clojinc/README.txt

 The text below is the comment from the top of src/clojinc/core.clj.
 When it refers to "this file" it is referring to that file.

+The same content is also available in the form of a [Gorilla REPL](http://gorilla-repl.org) worksheet, in `worksheet.clj`.
+The worksheet can also be viewed [here](http://viewer.gorilla-repl.org/view.html?source=github&user=lspector&clojinc=<>&path=blob/master/worksheet.clj).

 ;; clojinc
 ;; Steps toward clojure, starting from zero.
 ;; by Lee Spector <lspector@hampshire.edu>, 2011-2017